 We all feel as a band that this album should have come after “Headhunter” and then onwards.
 We cut those years out…snip! (laughs) And that’s the way we feel.
 We play songs from “Metal Rendez-Vous” to “Headhunter” and then this one again.
 That’s the way it is! (laughs)

 Well, maybe you would like to cut out the making of “Change of Address”?
-What happened for the band back then?
+What happened to the band back then?

-Don’t ask me about that! (laughs) In briefly.
+Could you not ask me about that? (laughs) In briefly.
 Lots of money, Hollywood, producer, lots of powder…it was all bullshit.
 It was too clean, and we said, “That’s it.”
 Even the demos of this album (Change of Address) sounded really good, but the final product was horrible.
 We wasted a lot of money on that shit.
 It sounds like the clean floor in the palace of a king.
 It was just too clean.

 What was the point of making “School’s Out” then?
 (Alice Cooper cover)

-Yeah, ask me who’s idea it was?
+Yeah, ask me who an idea it was is?
 It was the record fucking company’s idea.
 That’s who’s the idea it was.
 No, forget it.
 We were forced to do it, and we hated it.

 So if I understand you right, your record company pressured you into making a record like “Change of Address” because they wanted you to have softer and more commercial sound?